DistrictDataLabs/yellowbrick/docs/api/target/feature_correlation.rst

 .. plot::
     :context: close-figs
-    :alt: FeatureCorrelation on the diabetes dataset using mutual_info-classification
+    :alt: FeatureCorrelation on the wine dataset using mutual_info-classification

     from sklearn import datasets
     from yellowbrick.target import FeatureCorrelation